gwanryo/com-grapher/README.md

    Any version will be okay, but not sure

-2. For node-gyp, [MS Build Tools 2015](https://www.microsoft.com/en-US/download/details.aspx?id=48159) should installed
+2. For node-gyp, [MS Build Tools 2015](https://www.microsoft.com/en-US/download/details.aspx?id=48159) should be installed

    (If you have **VS 2015** or **VS 2017**, you can skip this step)